atfa/atfa/README.md

   3. Asset Allocation Principles in the Age of Global Tax Transparency
   4. The Enlightenment of Quantitative Trading on Household Asset Allocation
   5. Enlightenment of System Usability Practice in Software Engineering to Asset Allocation Risk Control
+  6. Artificial Intelligence in Mitigating Financial Crimes and Managing Risks - An In-Depth Survey

 ## Research Interests